Supplementary Python Basics

 ---|

-print('Check if an object is an instance of one of several classes:', isinstance(100, (int, float)))
+print('Check if object is an instance of one of a group of classes:', isinstance(100, (int, float)))

 class User(object):